-- Copies of Livestock Health Statements/ Declarations (or equivalent) for Incoming livestock. - Evidence that you have inspected the introduced livestock for signs of ill health or disease on arrival and keep introduced livestock in isolation for a minimum period of time. - Evidence that livestock are inspected regularly for ill health and/or disease and appropriate action is taken in response, where necessary. - Boundary fences that are in good condition, including external gates that are kept closed. - Contact details for your local veterinary practitioner or animal health officer. - Where reasonable and practical, records of people and vehicles entering your property, including the date of the visit and their contact details.
+- A copy of your Farm Biosecurity Plan - Copies of Livestock Health Statements/ Declarations (or equivalent) for incoming livestock - Evidence that you have inspected the introduced livestock for signs of ill health or disease on arrival and keep introduced livestock in isolation for a minimum period of time. - Evidence that livestock are inspected regularly for ill health and/or disease and appropriate action is taken in response, where necessary. - Boundary fences that are in good condition, including external gates that are kept closed - Contact details for your local veterinary practitioner or animal health officer - Where reasonable and practical, records of people and vehicles entering your property, including the date of the visit and their contact details